Which Windows phone should I buy?

 By Oli McKean

 Thinking about getting a Windows smartphone rather than an Android or iPhone?
-These are the top models, plus helpful buying tips.
+Here are some key things to bear in mind.

 Put us to the test